LemonySnicket300999/ComputerAssessment/README.txt

 This project was completed under 48 Hours, excluding the time required by me previously to code the JS and Bootstrap files.

-This project is also available as a repository on my GitHub page https://github.com/LemonySnicket300999 (The link is also available on the Site)

 I hope you liked my Site.